BenAlaa/mongo-cert-dev-exam-prep/2-Basic-cluster-administrations-M103-Notes.md

-## Setting Up a Sharded Cluster
+### Setting Up a Sharded Cluster
-The minumum requirementsd to have a sharded cluster is to have (mongos process, one shard, CSRS)
+The minumum requirements to have a sharded cluster is to have (mongos process, one shard, CSRS)